programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-#### Step 6: Format figure
+#### Step 6: Format the figure:

-There are still some tweaks needed, such as adding a main title and a subtitle for each subplot.
-It's also possible to change fonts, text positioning, and the figure size.
-The `.update_layout()` method can be used to change such properties:
+There are still some tweaks needed, like adding a main title as well as a subtitle for each subplot.
+You might also want to change fonts, text positioning, and the figure size: you can use the `.update_layout()` method to change these properties:

 ```python
 fig.update_layout(